Medical Outreach Clinic – Serving the Community

 Cultural safety is at the heart of what we do.
 We offer opportunities to connect with Indigenous cultural supports, including traditional healing practices, ceremony, and cultural navigators.

-Our outreach van is supported by a compassionate and skilled team, each bringing their own expertise to help support your needs:
+Our outreach service is supported by a compassionate and skilled team, each bringing their own expertise to help support your needs:

 - Cultural Navigator – Offering culturally safe support, traditional knowledge, and connections to Indigenous healing practices and ceremony.